Chapter 6: Objects and Data Structures

 The beautiful thing about Listing 6-2 is that there is no way you can tell whether the implementation is in rectangular or polar coordinates.
 It might be neither!
 And yet the interface still unmistakably represents a data structure.

 There is nothing beautiful about this interface.
-An interface that exposes only getters and setters is often a design mistake.
+An interface of just getters and setters is usually a design mistake.
 Interfaces should define a contract of behavior, not merely obfuscate the internal data structure.
 They should provide meaningful abstractions, not just hide implementation details.

 The fact that it's impossible to tell if this is about rectangular or polar coordinates is not true.
-It's both.
-The interface exposes both and the implementation is forced to support both.
+It's both and it forces all implementations to be both.

 sealed interface Point;